 Adopting a baby is an exciting, life-changing milestone for families.
 The anticipation and process leading up to this moment, however, can feel like a lifetime for those that have long-dreamed of becoming parents: When will you be able to welcome your child home?
 How long does it take to adopt a baby, to complete a home study, or to get matched with an expectant/birth mother?
 If you are just beginning the adoption process, what should you expect in terms of adoption wait times?

 Adoption wait times can vary, depending on which route you take in your journey to adopt – domestic and international adoptions, for example, vary greatly in length.
-Wait times can also vary depending on the type of adoption agency you choose, or how much time a birth mother needs to take in choosing the right family for her baby.
+Wait times can also vary depending on the type of adoption agency you choose, and how much time a birth mother needs to take in making this decision and choosing the right family for her baby.
 Below, Adoptions With Love breaks down the typical length of the domestic adoption process, from the home study to the finalization of your adoption papers.

 Applying to Adopt

 Prospective adoptive parents who are interested in a domestic infant adoption should look for an adoption agency in MA.
 An adoption counselor can then help you into the adoption process.
 At Adoptions With Love, we are a full-service, private, licensed MA adoption agency.
-You can come in for a free of charge consultation with one of our social workers to understand more fully how the adoption process works in our agency.
+You can come in for a free consultation with one of our social workers to understand how the adoption process works, and how long adoption takes with our agency.
 If you choose Adoptions With Love, you can expect a counselor to contact you within two to three weeks of submitting your adoption application.

 The home study process takes several (two to three) months to complete.